matheusbuniotto/termtube/README.md

 # termtube

-Terminal music player for YouTube.
+Terminal music player for YTB.
 Search, queue tracks, and listen with **mpv** — no API keys.

 ## Requirements